Home Private Aviation Charter Prices by Route

 16–30 passengers.
 BBJ, ACJ319.

 The route where private aviation cost becomes genuinely competitive with commercial first class on a per-person basis.
-A G650 carrying twelve passengers at €100,000 costs approximately €8,300 per person one way — comparable to a first-class transatlantic fare, with materially better ground logistics at both ends.
+A G650 carrying twelve passengers at €100,000 works out at roughly €8,300 per person one way — comparable to a first-class transatlantic fare, with materially better ground logistics at both ends.
 New York departures typically use Teterboro (TEB) in New Jersey; London arrivals use Farnborough, Luton, or Stansted.
-The eastbound flight benefits from the jet stream and is typically an hour shorter than the westbound return.
-JetLuxe handles transatlantic routing and coordinates the overflight permits and customs pre-clearance that this route requires.
+The eastbound flight benefits from the jet stream and is usually an hour shorter than the westbound return.
+This is also the route where overflight permits and customs pre-clearance matter most — worth building into your timeline rather than leaving to the day.

 London → Dubai The winter migration